giahy2507/text-to-vis-bench-assessment/README.md

 ## Data
-You can download the whole data in the release section and save it at `${REPO_DIR}/data` for the analysis.
+You can download the processed data in the release section and save it at `${REPO_DIR}/data` for the analysis.
-It contains the processed datasets in universal format, located in the `data/universal` folder.
+It contains the datasets in universal format, located in the `data/universal` folder.
 ```bash
 [
     {